 Policies are subject to revision.
 Students are expected to review the handbook at the beginning of each semester to be aware of any policy revisions.
-Students will be notified via Canvas announcements of any revisions.

 Core Performance Standards

 The following are the core performance standards the student must possess to successfully complete the nursing programs.
 These abilities are not conditions of admission; however, they reflect the performance abilities and characteristics necessary for the student to successfully complete program requirements.